 Why is Sumenep so important?

 Majapahit would prove to be one of Indonesia’s most enduring empires, with tendrils stretching from Sumatra to West Papua.
 References to the kingdom exist in regional legends as far away as Sumbawa, while its red brick and terracotta architectural techniques prompted the Balinese style.
-Such was its influence, Majapahit’s red and white royal colours inspired the stripes of Indonesia’s own flag.
+Such was its influence, Majapahit’s red and white royal colours inspired the stripes of Indonesia’s current flag.

 Five things to see and do in Sumenep